IF YOU BELIEVE YOUR ORGANISATION MAY BE ELIGIBLE

 Please state briefly what your aims and activities are to give us a picture of your organisation rather than the project you are applying for.
 Trustees may ask you for more information later.

 This gives you an opportunity to explain why you require a grant, exactly how it will be used, what difference you think it will make to your organisation and how you think it will affect/improve the community it serves.
+It is important to let us know when you think you will need our grant as grants must be claimed within 12 months of approval being received.

 The Trust requires additional items of information about the project – there is a list at the end of the form and our usual requirements are for three quotes to be submitted with your application.
 If you are unable to provide any of this information please contact the administrator Rowena Garton for advice.